 Montgomery, surprising to many, is the capital of Alabama.
 The Alabama Capitol Complex is stunning and one of my favorites in the country.
 It is decorated in proud Greek Revival and listed on the National Register of Historic Places as the First Confederate Capitol.

-Montgomery has noteworthy museums, gourmet restaurants, a cool craft beer scene, and a zoo.
-Foodies should eat the country ham with red-eye gravy, a local favorite.
-History buffs will appreciate the 88′ tall Confederate Memorial Monument, dedicated to the 100K plus Confederate veterans of the Civil War.
-It certainly is a beauty.
+Montgomery has noteworthy museums, foodie-worthy gourmet restaurants, an impressive craft beer scene, and a zoo.
+History buffs will appreciate Montgomery’s 88′ tall Confederate Memorial Monument, dedicated to the 100K+ Confederate veterans of the Civil War.
+It is a beauty.

-For me, a lover of anything flag-related, the Avenue of Flags is amazing.
-This collection of every United States flag has a native stone from each state and is located on the South wing of Montgomery’s capitol grounds.
+For me, a lover of anything flag-related, the Avenue of Flags, is fantastic.
+This collection of every United States flag has a native stone from each state and is on the South wing of Montgomery’s capitol grounds.

-A crowd favorite in Mobile is the USS Alabama Battleship Memorial Park.
-The USS Alabama was launched in 1942 and decommissioned in 1947.
-It found its permanent home in Alabama after a successful campaign to bring the vessel back in 1964.
+A crowd-pleaser in Mobile is the USS Alabama Battleship Memorial Park.
+The decommissioned ship was launched in 1942 and made Alabama its permanent home after a successful campaign to bring the vessel back in 1964.
 This remarkable ship, nicknamed “the Mighty A” has the capability of firing shells as heavy as a car for 20 miles with profound accuracy.

-The Memorial Park contains aircraft and military vessels from several wars as well as a B-52 bomber.
+The Memorial Park has aircraft and military vessels from several wars, as well as a B-52 bomber.